OutSorcerer/pocket-automl-android-tutorial/README.md

 ### Run on a device

 If you are willing to test the app on an Android device, connect the device to the computer and be sure to approve any ADB permission prompts that appear on your phone.
-Click `Run -> Run app.` from the main menu of Android Studio.
+Click `Run -> Run 'app'` from the main menu of Android Studio.
 Select the deployment target in the connected devices to the device on which the app will be installed.
 This will install the app on the device.